How to Host a Website: 4 Simple Steps and Why You Need Web Hosting

 Hostinger, for example, provides a custom control panel called hPanel.
 It prioritizes ease of use and convenience in managing your web hosting account.
 Users can configure everything from FTP users, domains, site migration tools, MySQL databases, and email accounts all in one place.

 Check out our article comparing hPanel vs cPanel to see how the former holds up against the latter.

 Value for Money

-In addition to the web hosting service, other expenses like domain names, SSL certificates, and regular maintenance processes such as backups and caching add to the costs of hosting your website.
+Web hosting is only one of the basic expenses of hosting a website.
+Domain names, SSL certificates, and regular maintenance processes such as backups and caching add to the total cost of hosting.

-Therefore, choosing a web host that offers excellent value for money is essential so that you can afford to host your website in the long run.
+Therefore, choosing a web host that offers excellent value for money can save you money for at least the first year.

-For example, at $1.99/month, our Single Shared Hosting plan includes 24-hour customer support, a free SSL certificate, two MySQL databases, Cloudflare protected nameservers, 99.9% uptime, and a 30-day money-back guarantee.
+For example, at $1.99/month, our Single Shared Hosting plan includes 24/7 customer support, free SSL certificate, weekly backups, Cloudflare protected nameservers, a 99.9% uptime guarantee, and an FTP account.

 24/7 Customer Support